vahidranjbar61/RYD-Assignment/README.md

 ## Sample APIs

 All sample Apis can be found in this file `POI-Api-collection.json`.
-You may import the collection in VS code and try them.
+You may import the `collection` in VS code and try them.
+Please install `Thunder Client` extension in order to import the collection.